inoxlang/inox/docs/builtin.md

 The fs.read function behaves exactly like the read function but only works on files.
 The content is parsed by default, to disable parsing use --raw after the path: a byte slice will be returned instead.
 The type of content is determined by looking at the extension.
 ### fs.ls

-the fs.ls function takes a directory path or a path pattern as first argument and returns a list of entries, if no argument is provided the ./ directory is used.
+The fs.ls function takes a directory path or a path pattern as first argument and returns a list of entries, if no argument is provided the ./ directory is used.

 **examples**